playframework/playframework/documentation/manual/working/scalaGuide/main/dependencyinjection/ScalaDependencyInjection.md

 <!--- Copyright (C) 2009-2016 Lightbend Inc. <https://www.lightbend.com> -->
-# Runtime Dependency Injection
+# Dependency Injection

-Dependency injection is a way that you can separate your components so that they are not directly dependent on each other, rather, they get injected into each other.

-Out of the box, Play provides runtime dependency injection based on [JSR 330](https://jcp.org/en/jsr/detail?id=330).
+Dependency injection is a widely used design pattern that helps separate your components' behaviour from dependency resolution.
+Play supports both runtime dependency injection based on [JSR 330](https://jcp.org/en/jsr/detail?id=330) (described in this page) and [[compile time dependency injection|ScalaCompileTimeDependencyInjection]] in Scala.

 Runtime dependency injection is so called because the dependency graph is created, wired and validated at runtime.
 If a dependency cannot be found for a particular component, you won't get an error until you run your application.
-In contrast, Play also supports [[compile time dependency injection|ScalaCompileTimeDependencyInjection]], where errors in the dependency graph are detected and thrown at compile time.

-The default JSR 330 implementation that comes with Play is [Guice](https://github.com/google/guice), but other JSR 330 implementations can be plugged in.
+Play supports [Guice](https://github.com/google/guice) out of the box, but other JSR 330 implementations can be plugged in.
 The [Guice wiki](https://github.com/google/guice/wiki/) is a great resource for learning more about the features of Guice and DI design patterns in general.

+## Motivation

+Dependency injection achieves several goals:
+1. It allows you to easily bind different implementations for the same component.
+This is useful especially for testing, where you can manually instantiate components using mock dependencies or inject an alternate implementation.
+2. It allows you to avoid global static state.
+While static factories can achieve the first goal, you have to be careful to make sure your state is set up properly.
+In particular Play's (now deprecated) static APIs require a running application, which makes testing less flexible.
+And having more than one instance available at a time makes it possible to run tests in parallel.

+The [Guice wiki](https://github.com/google/guice/wiki/Motivation) has some good examples explaining this in more detail.

-## Declaring dependencies
+## Declaring runtime DI depndencies

 If you have a component, such as a controller, and it requires some other components as dependencies, then this can be declared using the [@Inject](https://docs.oracle.com/javaee/7/api/javax/inject/Inject.html) annotation.
 The `@Inject` annotation can be used on fields or on constructors, we recommend that you use it on constructors, for example: